BlueBubblesApp/bluebubbles-docs/home/README.md

 Hey there, and welcome to the BlueBubbles documentation!
 This will provide links to the main documentation, as well as quick links to popular BlueBubbles guides.

-Make sure to check out our Discord linked in the header for any questions not covered by these docs.
+Make sure to check out our Discord linked in the header for any questions not covered by the documentation.

 ### Server Documentation